gknowles/dimcli/docs/README.md

 #### Dim::CliLocal
 Although it was created for testing you can also use Dim::CliLocal, a completely self-contained parser, if you need to redefine options, have results from multiple parses at once, or otherwise need to avoid the shared configuration.

 ## Subcommands
-Git style subcommands are created by either cli.command("cmd"), which returns a new cli object, or with opt.command("cmd"), which changes the command the option is for.
+Git style subcommands are created by either cli.command("cmd"), which changes the cli objects context to the command, or with opt.command("cmd"), which changes the command the option is for.
 The cli object can than be used to set the desciption, footer, add options, etc for the command.
 Exactly the same as when working with a simple command line.
 If you pass in an empty string to cli.command() or opt.command() it represents the top level processing that takes place before a command has been found.

 Options are processed on the top level up to the first positional.
 The first positional is the command, and the rest of the arguments are processed in the context of that command.
-Since the top level doesn't process positionals when commands are present it will assert in debug builds if it has positionals and ignore them in release.
+Since the top level doesn't process positionals when commands are present, it will assert in debug builds and ignore them in release if positionals are present.

 In the commands list, the cli.desc() up to the first '.' is used